shunichironomura/iac-typst-template/example.typ

 = Cite the references

 Indicate references like this @van2000art.
+Or like this @van2000art @chang2016ups.
 = Results
 #lorem(40)